giftedloser/giftedloser/README.md

 # Hey, I'm Marshall!
-Network engineer and IT analyst.
-I build desktop tools for the people who keep infrastructure running.
+I build practical software for infrastructure, security, and IT operations.
+My work focuses on desktop tooling, automation, and internal systems for the people keeping enterprise environments running.
 ### What I'm working on

-- **Building** — Desktop apps that solve real IT admin pain points.
-Tauri, React, PowerShell.
+- **Building** — Desktop apps and internal tools that solve real admin and operations pain points using Tauri, React, PowerShell, and related tooling.
-- **Day job** — Enterprise networking and systems.
-The problems I hit at work become the tools I ship at night.
+- **Day job** — Enterprise networking, systems, and security in regulated environments.
-- **LoserLabs** — My umbrella for everything I build and release.
+- **LoserLabs** — my umbrella for practical software, internal tools, open-source projects, and experiments

 ---